 Love angers the elite and puzzles the marginalized.
 It is scandalous.
 It doesn’t have boundaries.
 And yes, love rebukes.
 It even turns over tables.
 But love never throws stones.
 Never.

 Love frustrates the elite and puzzles the marginalized.
 But it never throws stones.
 Never.TWEET THIS!

 Jesus’s life was characterized by love because he knew the war could only be won with love.
 The war wasn’t against flesh and blood.
 It never has been.

 So, what is a Christian to do with Bruce (or Caitlyn) Jenner?
 Transgenderism, homosexuality, and sex before marriage aren’t issues that are going away.
-There will be a time and place to discuss the Christian’s response to a woman seemingly trapped in a man’s body.
-There will be a place to discuss God’s design for genderism and sexuality.

 But I do know this…God loves Bruce (or Caitlyn) Jenner.
 The Bible tells me so.

 And if God loves Bruce (or Caitlyn) Jenner, so do I.

 I am putting down my stone.
 Maybe you should too.
 Love does a lot of things.
 But it never throws stones.
 Because the war God’s people fight is not against flesh and blood.

 What do you think?
 Leave a comment below.
 Please keep the conversation seasoned with grace and free of stones.